ryhola/Tric_Class_Joseph/README.md

 View the DecisionFlowchart.pdf for a decision making flowchart.

 View the Python.png for a number comparing script.

+View the CarClass.pdf for a class written in UML format.